nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_2/readme.md

 DOIs make citing research products easier and more useful.

 Data repositories will typically instruct you on the exact way to cite their data, which includes the correct DOI.
 For example, let’s take a look at the CERES_EBAF-TOA_Edition4.1 data set mentioned above.
-This is an [e xample from the Atmospheric Science Data Center’s (ASDC) website](https://asdc.larc.nasa.gov/project/CERES/CERES_EBAF-TOA_Edition4.1/citation).
+This is an [example from the Atmospheric Science Data Center’s (ASDC) website](https://asdc.larc.nasa.gov/project/CERES/CERES_EBAF-TOA_Edition4.1/citation).

 ### Activity 2.1: Find and Resolve a DOI

 In this activity, you will search for a DOI for a data set or piece of software that you use, and you will then use the DOI website to “resolve” the DOI name.
-By “resolving”, this means that you will be taken to the information about the product designated by that particular DOI.
+By "resolving", this means that you will be taken to the information about the product designated by that particular DOI.

 1. Find the DOI for a dataset or software you use often.
    1. This should be listed either in the citation file, or in the website where that data/software is published.